 5. When all the fruit is chopped give each child a pancake and ask them to use the drizzle.
 Have fun making crazy creatures with the fruits.
 How many eyes will they have?
 Do they have teeth?
 Are they spiky or furry?

-- After why not give your child/ren some real pots, pans and safe utensils from the kitchen to play with and extend their imagination and conversation skills through role play.
+- Afterwards why not give the children some real pots, pans and safe utensils from the kitchen to play with and extend their imagination and conversation skills through role play.
 Add some playdough to make it really hands on.

 This activity support the following areas of learning and development.
 For more details, see our factsheet on the Early Years Foundation Stage.